timplab/ambic-epigenome/README.md

 ### Installing

+Most of these tools are available via conda or otherwise public source.

+We will be uploading a script or command to download all dependencies in the near future.

-## Analysis pipeline
+## Snakemake pipeline

+We are using [snakemake](https://snakemake.readthedocs.io/en/stable/) to generate reproducible and easy-to-follow pipelines.

+You can either install snakemake and follow the steps to run the pipeline or directly look at the snakemake scripts to determine what commands to perform.

+Note : The snakemake workflow may not work completely as we have tested the workflow in limited settings.
+You may have to make edits to the code to make it work.

-### Preparing snakemake
+## Preparing snakemake

-To use snakemake, first modify the snakemake_config.yml file as appropriate for your environment
+To use snakemake, first modify the snakemake_config.yml file as appropriate for your environment.

-Secondly, modify the nanopore_sample_info.csv as necessary
+Secondly, modify the nanopore_sample_info.csv and atacseq_sample_info.csv as necessary.

-Then move data as follows (relative to "workdir") :
+For nanopore sequencing data, we will start from basecalled data ; set up the data as follows :

+* fastq name : [sample].fastq.gz
+* summary name : [sample].summary.txt
-* fastq and summary files in data/nanopore/reads
+* move fastq and summary files to [workdir]/data/nanopore/reads
-* fast5 tarball in data/nanopore/tar or untarred into data/nanopore/reads/[sample_name]
+* fast5 in [workdir]/data/nanopore/reads/[sample_name]/

+For ATAC-seq data :

+* fastq name : [sample].fastq.gz
+* move fastq files into [workdir]/data/atacseq/fastq/

 ### Running snakemake

-To run snakemake, use the snakemake command in the root directory of the repo.
+To run snakemake, use the snakemake command in the root directory of this repo.
 ```
 snakemake --cores 16
 ```